SamuelFolledo/MOB1.3/classwork/README.md

 ## Day 1.
 [Closures and callbacks](https://github.com/Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/blob/master/Lessons/Lesson2/Lesson2.md)
 ### Topics
 - **Closure** - which is **non escaping** by default, *will perform a task and wait* until that task is done, meanwhile, **escaping** closure *will perform a task (asynchronously) and not  wait* until that task is done, going back to the main thread, and allowing user interactions and stuff while the task is being completed.
+    - **Apple's definition**: "Closures are self-contained blocks of functionality that can be passed around and used in your code."
 - **[Higher order functions](https://medium.com/@Dougly/higher-order-functions-in-swift-sorted-map-filter-reduce-dff60b5b6adf)**
 ##### Sorted
 - call sorted on an array it will return a new array that sorted in ascending order.
-- elements in the array need to conform to the Comparable protocol. print("Sorted numbers: ", numbersToSort.sorted()) //ascending by default print("Sorted numbers: ", numbersToSort.sorted(by: >)) //descending
+- elements in the array need to conform to the Comparable protocol.

+    print("Sorted numbers: ", numbersToSort.sorted()) //ascending by default
+    print("Sorted numbers: ", numbersToSort.sorted(by: >)) //descending
     print("Sorted by name: ", guestsToSort.sorted(){ $0.name < $1.name })